 - animal and human faeces;

 For this reason, it is good to clear these things away from where we live, eat or sleep.
 You can do this easily by cleaning your surroundings every day and collecting the rubbish and dirt in one place away from where you stay.

-Good hygiene practices
+D. Good and bad hygiene practices

 There are many kinds of good hygiene practices you can do every day.
 The reasons for these are to keep us clean and to protect us from picking up illnesses.